By Rosalind Sedacca, CDC

 For divorcing and divorced parents the holiday season can be especially stressful, pressure-filled and overwhelming.
 But you’re not alone.
 For children facing their parents’ divorce or who are experiencing their first holiday season post-divorce, this can be an especially tough time of year.

-For that reason all parents and extended family members who want to protect children caught in the consequences of a divorce, need to be especially mindful and compassionate during the weeks ahead.
+For that reason all parents and extended family members who want to protect kids caught in the consequences of a divorce, need to be especially mindful and compassionate during the weeks ahead.

 It doesn’t take much to give a child or a teen a joyous experience spending time with you.
 You don’t need expensive gifts or trips to exotic places.
 Doing things together is what counts most.
 Sledding, ice skating, baking, creating crafts, watching movies, visiting a children’s museum, taking a short railroad trip, building a snowman, making a family video, adopting a pet from a local shelter, volunteering to wrap gifts for the needy – these are all experiences that create positive bonding memories filled with love, laughter and warmth.